MicrosoftDocs/nav-content/dynamics-nav-app/payables-how-work-checks.md

 ---
-title: Issue, Print, Cancel, and Void Checks| Microsoft Docs
+title: Issue, Print, Cancel, and Void Checks
 description: Describes how to issue checks using the payment journal, print checks, and void or view check ledger entries in Financials.
 services: project-madeira
 documentationcenter: ''